mohamuhsin/rock-paper-scissors/README.md

 #5 Now we need to have the computer make a choice.

 Create a new function named getComputerChoice with no parameters.
 Inside its block, utilize Math.random() and Math.floor() to get a whole number between 0 and 2.
 Then, depending on the number, return either 'rock', 'paper', or 'scissors'.

+#6 Test the function by calling it multiple times and printing the results to the console.

+You can delete this when you know your function works.